 Hawks' Josh Magette: Assigned to G-League

-Magette was assigned to the G-League on Monday, Michael Cunningham of the Atlanta Journal-Constitution reports.
+Magette was assigned to the Erie Bayhawks of the G-League on Thursday, KL Chouinard of the Hawks' official site reports.

-Magette will head back to down and join the Bayhawks for a G-League playoff game Tuesday before likely being recalled shortly after.
-Once recalled, Magette should rejoin the Hawks rotation considering both Dennis Schroder (ankle) and Malcolm Delaney (ankle) remain out.
-Magette logged five points, two rebounds and five assists across 19 minutes during Sunday's game against the Magic.
+Magette, who was recalled on Wednesday, actually ended up playing a sizable role in Atlanta's loss to the Heat, scoring five points in 19 minutes off the bench.
+He'll now return to Erie for the team's Eastern Conference Finals matchup Friday against Raptors 905.

 More News